titlekungkub/cloudpresent/README.md

 #### In Backend folder

-Run this follwing commands once to import your reference images:
+Run this follwing command once to import your reference images:

 ```
 node index.js